mpv-player/mpv/DOCS/man/en/options.rst

     Sets the subtitle font (see ``--font``).
 If no ``--subfont`` is given, ``--font`` is used for subtitles too.

---subfont-autoscale=<0-3>
-    Sets the autoscale mode.

-    *NOTE*: 0 means that text scale and OSD scale are font heights in points.

-    The mode can be:

-    :0: no autoscale
-    :1: proportional to movie height
-    :2: proportional to movie width
-    :3: proportional to movie diagonal (default)

 --subfont-text-scale=<0-100>
     Sets the subtitle text autoscale coefficient as percentage of the screen size (default: 3.5).